0xAnujSingh/DroneBase-assignment/README.md

 ### `test_user.py`
-In this file, I have written following unit tests. create new user
+In this file, I have written following unit tests.
+Create new user -> In this function, I have written a logic for new user and for existing user.
+If user is already exists then it will show error, if not then it will create a new user.

+Update user -> This will check that the existing user will updated or not, if user does not exists then it will show error.

+Read all user, Check password, Delete user.

 ### `cli.py`
-This file has the controlling logic for whole application
+This file has the controlling logic for whole application.